pedro-leitao/checksum/README.md

 Tests for the various algorithms are included, as are benchmark tests:

-    $ go test
-    PASS
-    ok  	checksum	0.023s
-    $ go test -bench=.
+    go test -bench=.
     goos: linux
     goarch: arm
     pkg: checksum
-    BenchmarkDamm-4       	  349975	      3298 ns/op
+    BenchmarkDamm-4       	  351817	      3467 ns/op
+    BenchmarkLuhn-4       	 1257541	       920 ns/op
-    BenchmarkVerhoeff-4   	  195798	      6260 ns/op
+    BenchmarkVerhoeff-4   	  195346	      6122 ns/op
     PASS
-    ok  	checksum	2.493s
+    ok  	checksum	4.654s

-Even on my incredibly tiny Raspberry Pi the algorithms are blazing fast, with the Damm algorithm running 10 digit compute/check cycles at about 350,000 cycles per second (one has to love Go for performance).
+Even on my incredibly tiny Raspberry Pi the algorithms are blazing fast, with the Damm algorithm running 10 digit compute/check cycles at about 350,000 cycles per second, and the Luhn algorithm running over 1.2 million cycles per second (one has to love Go for performance).